-Alcohol Hand Gel - 7 Things You Need to Know
+Does Alcohol Hand Gel Expire?
+Plus 7 Things You Need to Know

 Hand sanitiser gel and liquids are common place now in all venues, from commercial buildings and schools, to private homes.
-But do you know the basics to make sure every time you apply it, it’s fully safe and effective?
-Do you know what’s even better than applying it for clean, protected hands?
+Here are 7 useful snippets of information about using and sourcing alcohol hand sanitising products.
 This post and infographic give you what you need to know.

 The above infographic is free to use as long as the original source is referenced via a link to this post. https://www.intelligenthanddryers.com/blog/alcohol-hand-gel-7-things-you-need-to-know